 The first step in improving your debt collection processes is ensuring the people chasing the debt are productive and motivated.
 This goes beyond getting good staff and paying them.
-You need to consider centralising collections, capacity, setting the right goals and writing the right scripts.
+You need to consider centralizing collections, capacity, setting the right goals, and writing the right scripts.

 Until you’re crystal clear on your collections goals, you can’t be sure whether your debt collections improvements are having the right effect.
 These metrics can be large, overarching goals - kept promise ratios, collections revenue, collector productivity - but should also filter down into more granular metrics like agent time on phones or delinquency to settlement time.

 We’ve spoken briefly about personnel in point one, but improving productivity is not simply about setting tough targets and expecting results.
-Your staff need to be managed effectively.
-That means great communication, appropriate incentive programmes and a clear understanding of capacity.
+Your staff needs to be managed effectively.
+That means great communication, appropriate incentive programs, and a clear understanding of capacity.

 The last thing you want is a call centre of 100 agents with nothing to do or a team of 15 who can’t have two seconds of breathing space throughout the day.

 Personalization has been a banking buzzword for a few years now.
 As data has become more readily available and the analysis of this data more straightforward, customers have become used to their lives being tailored around them.
 From algorithmic social media streams to news to shopping, intelligent online experiences have increased expectations.
 To do this, however, you need to have a handle on the data you hold.
 And step one in this process is segmentation.

 Alongside segmentation, a shift of focus is needed for debt collections teams.